-Whether they are called mentors, advisors or something else entirely, offering veterans individual, one-on-one support helps make the transition to college go more smoothly and improves both academic performance and graduate rates.
+Whether they’re called mentors, advisors, or something else entirely, offering veterans individual, one-on-one support can help the transition to college go more smoothly.

 This testimonial may not reflect the typical or ordinary experience of CSU students.

 Here at Columbia Southern University, we’re a prime destination for veterans seeking an advantage in their new careers.
 Whether you’re interested in pursuing a military studies degree or another of our popular degrees for military students, our Veterans Center is available to work with you to help you get the most out of your education.
 For more information, visit our website.